REGIONAL ORGANISER AND ADMINISTRATOR

-Edge Fund is recruiting for the post of Regional Organiser and Communications Officer.
-If you are committed to activism, systemic change and creating a world free of injustice and inequality, we want you to apply.
-If you’re unsure, feel free to contact us on firstname.lastname@example.org
+Edge Fund is recruiting for the post of Regional Organiser and Administrator.
+If you are committed to activism, systemic change and creating a world free of injustice and inequality, we want to hear from you!
+If you’re unsure or would like an informal chat about the role, feel free to contact us on firstname.lastname@example.org

 We are a membership-based organisation, run through a decentralised structure, with a volunteer run Facilitating Group overseeing the practical running of the organisation.
-The day to day tasks are led by the two Regional Organisers who work closely together.
-We already have someone in post for the Regional Organiser and Administrator (North) who is based in Manchester.
-We are looking to recruit someone for the Regional Organiser and Communications Officer post, who will preferably be based in Southern England, the Midlands or Wales.
+The day-to-day tasks are led by the two Regional Organisers who work closely together.
+We already have someone in post for the Regional Organiser and Comms Officer (South) who is based in London.
+We are looking to recruit someone for the Regional Organiser and Administrator post, who will be based in Northern England or Scotland.
+Both posts are one year fixed term contracts, with the opportunity to roll over based on performance and funding.
+The role is home based, although if the successful candidate can identify free or low-cost workspace locally, this can be considered by Edge Fund.

 - 3 days per week (21 hours)